lighterowl/dvbindex/README.md

 from scratch : it skips all files that have already been indexed based on their name and size.

+# Testing

+Testing consists of running `test/dvbindex-test.sh` and passing the path to the executable as one of its arguments.
+The stream repository that's used to create the reference database is available upon request.

 # Example queries

 I'm not a SQL wizard, so I'm sure much more complicated (and useful) queries